Naomi Schiff

-Naomi Schiff (born 18 May 1994) is a Rwandan and Belgian racing driver and television presenter.
-She was born in Belgium, to a Belgian father and Rwandan mother, grew up in South Africa, and now lives in the United Kingdom.
+Naomi Schiff-Dedieu (born 18 May 1994) is a Rwandan and Belgian racing driver and television presenter.
+She was born in Belgium, to a Belgian father and Rwandan mother, grew up in South Africa, and now lives in Paris, France.

 In 2020, Schiff was appointed as the diversity and inclusion ambassador for the W Series, and in 2022 she became a presenter for Sky Sports.

 Career

-Schiff began her career in single-seater racing cars at age 16 in 2010 in the Southern African Formula Volkswagen.
+Schiff began her career in single-seater racing cars in 2010, as a 16-year-old driving in the South African Formula Volkswagen Championship.
 She finished that season in 17th place with seven points.
 In 2011, she took part in four races in the Bridgestone Special Open trophy.
 She drove for the CK Racing team but was not classified.

-After a year's break from racing, Schiff appeared in the team RC Formula during a round on the track Ciudad del Motor de Aragón European Cup Formula Renault 2.0.
+After a break from racing in 2013, Schiff competed in round 1 of the Eurocup Formula Renault 2.0 at Ciudad del Motor de Aragón for the RC Formula race team.
 Similarly, she appeared at the start of Supercar Challenge Superlights - SR3 in GH Motorsport team.

 Schiff won the 2014 Clio Cup China Series with 135 points.
 That same year she also competed in the 24 Hours of Zolder.
-The following year she won the KTM X-Bow GT4 with teammate Reinhard Kofler.
+In 2017, she raced the KTM X-Bow GT4 in several rounds of the GT4 European Series Northern Cup, her best result being 6th in class (12th overall) in the second race of round 4 at the Slovakia Ring.

-In 2018, she competed in the 24 Hours of Nürburgring, finishing 2nd in her class of 3.
+In 2018, Schiff competed in the 24 Hours of Nürburgring, finishing 2nd in class (39th overall).

-In February 2022, she presented the Mercedes AMG Petronas F1 Team car launch for the Mercedes W13 alongside Natalie Pinkham.
-The following month, she was announced as co-presenter on a new Sky Sports F1 show Any Driven Monday and is part of the 2022 Sky Sports F1 team.
+In February 2022, Schiff presented the Mercedes AMG Petronas F1 Team car launch for the Mercedes W13 alongside Natalie Pinkham.
+The following month, she was announced as co-presenter on a new Sky Sports F1 show Any Driven Monday and has been part of Sky Sports F1 team since 2022.
+She has been a co-presenter on the Canal + F1 team since the 2023 Hungarian Grand Prix.

+Personal life

+Schiff married Alexandre Dedieu in September 2024.
+The couple have a son, Raphaël, born in October 2025.